 2. A majority of the Trustees then in office with voting power shall constitute a quorum for the transaction of business.

-3. Any action which may be taken at a meeting of the Trustees may be taken without a meeting if written consent to the action in question is signed by all of the Trustees with voting power and filed with the minutes of the proceedings of the Trustees, whether done before or after the action so taken.
+3. Any action which may be taken at a meeting of the Trustees may be taken without a meeting if each of the members of the Board of Trustees with voting power approves such action by either (a) signing one or more written consents setting forth the action to be taken or (b) consenting to such action in electronic form and delivering such consent by electronic means.
+A consent provided under this section shall be filed with the minutes of the proceedings of the Trustees.

 4. In connection with each regular meeting of the Trustees there shall be held an Executive Session.
 At the discretion of the Chair and at least annually, the Trustees shall hold an Executive Session without the President to consider his or her performance.